 In the pre-bloom stage, the longitudinal axis of the inflorescence first stretches, then the lateral branches spread with the still close-packed, closed single flowers.
 With increasing development, the single flowers dissolve from the flower bandage, swell and turn to the green-yellowish shortly before the actual beginning of flowering.
-The beginning of the flowering is set when, in dry, warm weather, the first perianth (perianthium), which has grown over to a flower cap, comes loose from the flower bottom.
-At lower humidity the flower toads are dropped by means of a sophisticated jumping mechanism, so that the honey-scented scars are exposed and the stamens can spread.
+The beginning of flowering is set when, in dry, warm weather, the first perianth (perianthium), which has grown over to become a flower cap, comes loose from the flower bottom.
+At lower humidity the flower toads are dropped by means of a sophisticated jumping mechanism, so that the honey scented scars are exposed and the stamens can spread.

 The single flowers of the cultivated vine are with most Rebsorten hermaphroditic or two-sexed.
 That is, they contain in a single flower both the stamen with the male gametes in the pollen grains (= pollen) and the ovary with the female oocytes and the scar to be pollinated (see also in detail in detail below flower bud ).
 The stage of full bloom is reached when about half of the flower toads have been dropped.
 However, the individual flowers never bloom at the same time, but in a time-delayed sequence, as well as the individual batches of the vine depending on exposition (Sunlight) and position on the fruit shoot not at the same time, but start with a time delay with the flower.